CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm-intermed/aws_cli_launch_vm.md

 Instructions to copy data from the s3 bucket to the ec2 instance and run this benchmark.

+(note, you can skip this step as the input data has already been installed.)

 `cd /shared/pcluster-cmaq/s3_scripts`

 Examine the command line options that are used to download the data.
 Note, that we can use the --nosign option, as the data is available from the CMAS Open Data Warehouse on AWS.